CounterpartyXCP/Documentation/Developers/micropayments.md

 ### Expire Transaction

-The expire transaction is used by the payee to recover the and funds after the channel expires.
-This is to prevent funds being lost should the payee be hit by a bus.
+The expire transaction is used by the payer to recover the and funds after the channel expires.
+This is to prevent funds being lost should the payee no longer be reachable.

 script sig: